viv-4/partner-environment/README.md

 [![CI](https://github.com/PlaceOS/local/actions/workflows/ci.yml/badge.svg)](https://github.com/PlaceOS/local/actions/workflows/ci.yml)

 For use when testing, improving or experimenting with PlaceOS on a local machine.
-Use it for driver, frontend, api and infrastructure development.

 **Treat it as insecure** as it is *NOT* intended for production use...